 In Columbia SC, we're all about accessories.
 Bow ties, bags, and eclectic jewelry can be found among the wardrobes of the locals, and for purchase online or at Soda City Market.
 Check out Titanic Alley Bow Ties, a local business that scours thrift shops for unique patterns to repurpose into bow ties.
 Or, get a handbag from Nana by Sally, crafted from end-bolts of fabric and leather, making each one-of-a-kind.
 January Jewelry is your go to for indie jewelry, sure to accessorize your outfit in a simple, elegant statement.

 Take a piece of Columbia to your home with a sophisticated, custom piece of furniture that's tailored just for you.
 Bricker and Beam specializes in made-to-order wooden furniture, cutting boards, and leather goods.
 If you have an idea for something, they want to hear about it.
 Don’t forget about Fido!
 Their sister company, Bricker and Bark, makes a beautiful line of dog beds and leather leashes.

+Looking for something a little smaller for your home?
+Our local craftspeople deliver in a big way.
 One Eared Cow Glass is an art gallery and store specializing in glass products.
-They offer everything from birdfeeders to wine glasses.
-Since all their pieces are hand blown, they are truly one of a kind.
-If you want to make your glass art even more personalized, you can sign up for one of their glass blowing classes and leave with your own work of art.
+They offer everything from bird feeders to wine glasses, with every piece made of hand blown glass.
+If you want something even more personalized, you can sign up for one of their glass blowing classes and leave with your own work of art.